aketza-ayo/java8-ocp-study-notes/#7 - Concurrency.md

 }
 ```

 Although we didn't need to make the lock variable final, doing so ensured that is not reassigned after threads starts using it.
+Note that we could have used an atomic count variable along with the synchronized block in this example, although it is unnecessary.
+Since synchronized blocks allow only one thread to enter, we're not ganing any improvement by using an atomic variable only time that we access the variable is within synchronized block.

 ## Synchronizing Methods
 ## Understanding the Cost of Synchronization